logo async

 QueueLen() uint16

-NewStateCtx(state string) context.Context
+NewStateCtx(state string, e ...*Event) context.Context

 Export() (*Serialized, Schema, error)